-Should you have a medially urgent problem and need to speak to a doctor quickly then the Receptionist will ask the duty on-call doctor to phone you back as soon as possible.
+Should you have a medically urgent problem and need to speak to a doctor quickly then the Receptionist will ask the duty on-call doctor to phone you back as soon as possible.
 In order to help assess your problem, you will be asked for a brief description of your symptoms.

 Housebound patients, terminally ill and severely ill people may need a home visit.
-We expect everyone else to attend surgery.
+We expect everyone else to attend the surgery.
 Our practice policy is to minimise the number of home visits performed.
 We have a large practice area and can quite easily see 5-6 patients in surgery in the time spent travelling to and from a patient's home.
 We have full access to your medical records at the surgery, better examination facilities, and access to investigations such as ECG.

 Should you feel you need a home visit then please call the surgery before 10am.
-Our Receptionist will take some details and a doctor may phone back to discuss further and decide if a visit is warranted.
+Our receptionist will take some details and a doctor may phone back to discuss further and decide if a visit is warranted.